Upcoming Seminars

 Preventing & Dealing With Separation Anxiety In Dogs

-This is the second in a series of seminars to be conducted this year on a wide variety of topics on dog behaviour by award winning trainer, Danielle Dickinson.
+This is the fourth in a series of seven seminars to be conducted this year on a wide variety of topics on dog behaviour by award winning trainer, Danielle Shelbourne.
 Enrol now, places strictly limited.

 This seminar is for people only, please leave your dogs at home